jaychang0917/generateMock/README.md

 val someApiMock = SomeApiMockFactory.create()
 someApiMock.someFunction1() // return "some function 1"
 someApiMock.someFunction2() // throw NotMockedException("The function someFunction2 is not mocked yet.")
+someApiMock.someProperty // throw NotMockedException("The property someProperty is not mocked yet.")
 ```

 # License